AymaneShadow/MP3-Player-Advanced-Programming-Class/README.md

 --------------------------------------------------------------------------

 This project was made using Netbeans.
-To open just download this folder and import it using Netbeans.
+To open it just download this folder and import it using Netbeans.
 No other actions are necessary.